 In this block you explore how policy and practice can have an impact on children’s experiences.
 You will think about how children’s learning experiences are supported by provision such as pre-schools, nurseries and child-minders as well as local and national policies.

 This module aims to provide you with insights into many aspects of children’s learning experiences and how adults can support these.
-The module draws on examples and studies both from within and outside the UK, for example from Australia, Italy and Scandinavia.
-By using such a wide range of resources the intention is to broaden your perspective and extend your thinking beyond situations that may be more familiar.
+The module draws on examples and studies both from within and outside the UK, for example from New Zealand, Italy and Scandinavia.
+By using such a wide range of resources, the intention is to broaden your perspective and extend your thinking beyond situations that may be more familiar.

 During this module you will compare and contrast practice that you observe in early childhood settings with the ideas about working with children that you study.
-You will be encouraged to reflect on the practice and experiences that you see and how these might be adapted or changed.
+You will be encouraged to reflect on the practice and experiences that you see and how these might be adapted or changed, with a focus on the significance of equity, diversity and inclusion in early childhood.
 You will explore these different areas through studying the module materials, which include printed books, audio and video recordings and on-line activities.

 The aim of the module is to enable students to develop as creative, imaginative and reflective learners as a foundation for employment and further academic study in the field of early childhood.
 In this qualification the key aim linked to employability and career progression is to prepare students to become skilled, flexible and reflective practitioners able to transfer skills to a range of professional contexts.
 Modules in this qualification will include specific learning outcomes to support the development of professional employability skills linked to careers in education, health and social care, and will include Personal Development Planning (PDP).